Frequently Asked Questions

 What is a Foot Health Practitioner (FHP)?

-A Foot Health Practitioner (FHP) is a qualified professional who provides routine footcare, including nail trimming, filing, and light reduction of corns or calluses.
+A Foot Health Practitioner (FHP) is a trained professional who provides routine footcare to keep your feet healthy and comfortable.
+This includes nail trimming and filing, care of thickened nails, and the reduction of minor corns or calluses.
+FHPs also give advice on general foot health, skin care, footwear, and ongoing maintenance.

 Appointment Information

-Do I need a referral to see an FHP?
+Do I need a referral to book an appointment at Buckingham Podiatry?

 What can I expect during my first visit?